 This often gets users to annoy and prompt them to leave as quickly as possible without clicking further.

-The best practice for ads placement on blogs are the sidebars and one or two at the header depending on your theme layout.
-Give room for users to see good reasons why they need to check your contents.
+The best practice for blog ad placement is the sidebars and one or two at the header, depending on your theme layout.

-This is a great way to display more of your content relatively relevant to the current one being read.
+This is a great way to display more of your content relevant to the current one in reading.

-A good way to do this is to install the WordPress related post plugin.
+An excellent way to do this is to install the WordPress-related post plugin.

 I also have one at the end of this content.
 You can see it right below the conclusion part.